CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 3. <font color="Gold">Example Request</font>
 >curl --location --request POST 'https//hotel-test-ywu6raktuq-uc.a.run.app/user-recommendation/110'

-<span style="font-family:san-serif; font-size:15px;">This Endpoint is used to get user preferences recommendation.
-Thre is a Lot of data so we have to take 1 data as a sample. </span>
+<details><summary markdown="span">Result For Request user preference to get reccomendation</summary>This Endpoint is used to get user preferences recommendation.
+Thre is a Lot of data so we have to take 1 data as a sample.

 ```javascript
 {
     "message" "Success",